swcarpentry/DEPRECATED-boot-camps/testing/README.md

 * What haven't we tested for so far?
 * Have we covered all the nucleotides?
 * Have we covered all the types of string we can expect?
 * In addition to test functions, other types of runtime test could we add to `calculate_weight`?

+Examples.

     calculate_weight('T')
     calculate_weight('C')